litmuschaos/v1-litmus-docs/docs/disk-loss.md

 <table>
 <tr>
 <th> Type </th>
 <th> Description  </th>
-<th> K8s Platform </th>
+<th> Tested K8s Platform </th>
 </tr>
 <tr>
 <td> Chaos </td>
-<td> External Disk loss from the node </td>
+<td> External disk loss from the node </td>
-<td> GKE/AWS </td>
+<td> GKE, AWS </td>
 </tr>
 </table>

 ## Prerequisites
 -   Ensure that the Litmus Chaos Operator is running
--   There should be administrative access to the platform on which the Kubernetes cluster is hosted, as the recovery of the affected could be manual.
+-   There should be administrative access to the platform on which the cluster is hosted, as the recovery of the affected could be manual.
 Example gcloud access to the project
 -   Ensure that the `disk-loss` experiment resource is available in the cluster.
-If not, install from [here](https://hub.litmuschaos.io/api/chaos?file=charts/generic/disk-loss/experiment.yaml)
+If not, install from  <a href="https://hub.litmuschaos.io/api/chaos?file=charts/generic/disk-loss/experiment.yaml" target="_blank">here</a>
--   Ensure to create a secret object having the gcloud/aws configuration in the namespace of 'CHAOS_NAMESPACE'.
+-   Ensure to create a secret object having the gcloud/aws configuration in the namespace of `CHAOS_NAMESPACE`.

 ```yaml
 apiVersion: v1
 kind: Secret